 Wing left the firm in 1892, which became known as Steele & Company, with Steele as President.
 He later served as President of Steele-Mitchell Limited, with sold photographic supplies in the Steele Block that he built in 1903 at the corner of Portage Avenue and Carlton Street.

-On 26 December 1905, he married Margaret Beveridge, daughter of Thomas Beveridge, at Manitou, Manitoba.
-Steele was a member of the AF & AM (Ancient Landmark Lodge), IOOF, and Canadian Order of Foresters.
+On 26 December 1905, he married Margaret Beveridge (?-?, daughter of Thomas Beveridge) at Manitou.
+He was a member of the AF & AM (Ancient Landmark Lodge), IOOF, and Canadian Order of Foresters.

 By 1929, he was living in Saskatoon, Saskatchewan.

 Historic Sites of Manitoba: Steele Block / Metropolitan Store (360 Portage Avenue, Winnipeg)

 461 Main Street (Hall & Lowe)

 474 Main Street (204 Bannatyne Avenue, Duffin Block)

 213 Rupert Avenue (Steele-Mitchell Limited)